 The helicopter flies on its own, without human control.
 It must take off, fly, and land, with minimal commands from Earth sent in advance.

-Ingenuity will hitch a ride on the Perseverance rover's belly, covered by a shield to protect it during the descent and landing.
+Ingenuity hitched a ride on the Perseverance rover's belly, covered by a shield to protect it during the descent and landing.
 Once at a suitable spot on Mars, the shield covering beneath the rover will drop.
 Then, the team will release the helicopter in several steps to get it safely onto the surface.

 'Hover' or 'click' on the orange dots to learn about the parts on the Mars Helicopter.